pittcsc/pittcswiki/src/guides/academics/majors/comp-bio.md

 *   CHEM 0310: Organic Chemistry 1
     *   A notoriously difficult course.
 Requires a deep understanding of chemistry fundamentals and the ability to visualize 3d structures of molecules in certain conditions, environments, and perspectives.
 Recommended that the student takes a light schedule as well (13-16 credits) when taking this course.
 There will be a lot of studying required.
     *   Topics covered: nomenclature, stereochemistry, radical chemistry, 4 reaction mechanisms, alcohols, alkenes and alkynes.
     *   Most professors are fantastic choices: most notably: George Bandik, Paul Floreancig, Peng Liu, Tim Tseng, Scott Nelson, Seth Horne (Honors).
-Most professors will teach CHEM 0320 the following spring.
-*   CHEM 0320: Organic Chemistry 2 [elective]
-    *   Substantially more difficult than organic chemistry 2.
-Many reactions will be taught.
-Topics build upon organic 1 knowledge.
-Topics covered: carbonyl chemistry, carboxylic acid chemistry, carbohydrate and proteins chemistry.
-Also recommended the student takes a lighter schedule (13-16 credits) when taking this course.

 Core Bioinformatics
 *   BIOSC 1540 (fall only)
     *   Very basic course intended to “give students a broad understanding of how computational approaches can be used to solve problems in biology.
 Both the biological and computational underpinnings of the methods will be addressed”
     *   Will use R for projects
 *   Computational Genomics (Spring in even catalog years) OR Simulation and Modeling (Spring in odd catalog years). example: Spring 2019 was BIOSC 1542 (genomics).
+NOTE: in Spring 2020, Simulation and Modeling will NOT be offered because of an internal issue.
+Genomics will return in the following spring.
+Contact the major advisors for more information on substitute courses if needed.
     *   Genomics: Computer-aided methods to generate and test biological hypotheses at whole-genome scales.
 Students will gain both a theoretical and practical understanding of working with genomic data typical of high-throughput sequencing technologies.
     *   Simulation / Modeling: Computational structural biology, simulation and modeling, as seen through the lens of a rational, computer-aided drug discovery.
 Topics will include protein structure and modeling, cheminformatics, virtual small-molecule screening, molecular dynamics screenings, molecular visualization, and online resources for studying proteins and molecules.
 A class project will allow students to apply the relevant tools.
     *   Both courses allow the student to choose which specialization interests them the most.
 Both courses are intensive given they are a high level course, but will be the most applicable of the core bioinformatics which should prove to be one of the most enjoyable ones.
-*   BIOSC 1640 (spring only) or CS 1640 (both fall and spring)
+*   Capstone: BIOSC 1640 (spring only) or CS 1640 (both fall and spring)
-    *   Depends on school
+    *   Depends on if declared with DSAS or SCI
     *   Both are involved with bioinformatics software design and research.
 Courses are somewhat new and most students will be taking these as the courses’ first iterations.
-*   Seminar Comp Bio (1630, fall only)
+*   Seminar Comp Bio BIOSC 1630, fall only
     *   Writing requirement for the major.
 Not much information is available on this course, but it’s likely not intensive and is the “1501 W requirement” of this major.

+Elective
+*    These are too numerous to list here.
+Visit the program catalog for the comprehensive list [here](https://catalog.upp.pitt.edu/preview_program.php?catoid=188&poid=57800&returnto=17691)

+Extra notes:
+*   I would recommend using AP credit to skip any classes you can (especially calculus).
+Exceptions are for students applying to health graduate schools that would prefer to see college experience with a course over AP credit, but of course that varies on a case to case basis.
+*   The major is quite broad and there are a lot of different biological topics covered.
+If you have room in your schedule, you could look into MSCBIO graduate courses to get more bioinformatics / computational biology knowledge.
+*   This major is newly made as mentioned above.
+Contact the official comp bio advisors for the final say on any information.
+*   Satisfactory/No Credit information: "One core course required for the major may be taken on an S/NC basis.
+Co-requisite courses may be taken on an S/NC basis subject to School limitations.
+Please check with your School for specific information on S/NC grades."

-## Recommended Schedule
+## My Personal Recommended Schedule

 Year 1 Fall
-*   BIOSC 150, CHEM 0110, CS 0011 or equivalent
+*   BIOSC 0150, CHEM 0110, CS 0011 or equivalent

 Year 1 Spring
-*   BIOSC 160, CHEM 0120, CS 0401
+*   BIOSC 0160, CHEM 0120, CS 0401
-*   math (whatever calc is)
+*   Calculus 1

 Year 2 Fall
 *   CHEM 0310, CS 441,BIOSC 350, BIOSC 1540

 Year 2 Spring:
-*   Elective (CHEM 0320 is not an official requirement, but it used to be a pre-requisite for biochemistry.
-In addition, it is valuable for pre-health students and anyone interested in graduate research).
-For other electives, see offerings on website.
-Note term offered
+*   Electives (For a full list, see the offerings on comp bio major's (SCI or DSAS) website.
-*   CS 445, BIOSC 1542 (can also be taken in the fall as BIOSC 1544)
+*   CS 445, BIOSC 1542 / 1544 (depends on year)

 Year 3:
 *   Research / Software Design (depends on school)